fbpx

 Hunger 101 Girl Scout Patch Program

-Over twenty years ago, the Atlanta Community Food Bank in partnership with the Girl Scouts of Greater Atlanta developed the Hunger 101 Patch Program for Girl Scout Daisies through Girl Scout Ambassadors.
-Through the Hunger 101 Patch Program, Girl Scouts will discover and connect to activities that will engage, educate and empower them to take action and fight hunger in their community.
+Over 20 years ago, the Atlanta Community Food Bank in partnership with the Girl Scouts of Greater Atlanta developed the Hunger 101 Patch Program for Girl Scout Daisies through Girl Scout Ambassadors.
+Through the Hunger 101 Patch Program, Girl Scouts will discover and connect to activities that will engage, educate, and empower them to take action and fight hunger in their community.

 Program Guidelines